Unfolding a Bykov attractor: from an attracting torus to strange attractors: Proof of Theorem

-Homoclinic tangencies are a route of access to new non-hyperbolic dynamics.
-In this case, they are the gateway to the existence of strange attractors.
-The existence of $\text{Hom}_1^k$ and $\text{Hom}_2^k$ shows that there are parameters $\left(\frac{\lambda}{A}, K_\omega \right)$ for which the corresponding first return map has Newhouse phenomena \cite{Newhouse79}.
-In particular, using now \cite{MV93}, there exists a positive measure set $\Delta$ of parameter values, so that for every $a\in \Delta$, $\mathcal{F}_{(A, \lambda)}$ admit a strange attractor of H\'enon-type with an ergodic SRB measure.
+By Theorem \ref{three_lines}, the existence of $\text{Hom}_1^k$, $\text{Hom}_2^k$ and $S^k$ shows that there are curves in the space of parameters $\left(A, \frac{\lambda}{A} \right)$ for which the corresponding first return map has a quadratic (generic) homoclinic tangency associated to a dissipative periodic point of the first return map $\mathcal{F}_{(A, \lambda)}$.
+Using now Theorem \ref{MV_th}, there exists a positive measure set $\Delta$ of parameter values, so that for every $a\in \Delta$, $\mathcal{F}_{(A, \lambda)}$ admits a strange attractor of H\'enon-type with an ergodic SRB measure.
+This completes the proof of Theorem \ref{thm:F}.

 \begin{remark} In this type of result, the number of connected components with which the strange attractors intersect the section $\Out(O_2)$ is not specified nor is the size of their basins of attraction. \end{remark}